Epoch

 Enterprise Rollout

-I launched Communities for 5+ enterprise clients, including Chime, Greenhouse, Datadog, and Moveable Ink.
+I launched Communities for 5+ enterprise clients.
 Each rollout followed the same general pattern but required client-specific customization: different community structures, different employee sync requirements, and different levels of admin familiarity with the platform.

 Going Beyond